michaeldegraciacuento/ph-locations-jquery/README.md

-# this is a simple ph-locations-jquery
+# this is a simple ph-locations-jquery using PSGC API